askorama/orama/packages/lyra-docs/docs/usage/search-data.md

 # Search Data

-With the current version of Lyra, only type `string` properties are searchable, however this does not prevent the adding of different types of properties as Lyra will keep them in memory and send the document back whenever there's a match for a query on searchable properties.
+> With the current version of Lyra, only type `string` properties are searchable, however this does not prevent the adding of different types of properties.

-## Create your first Post
+> Lyra will keep them in memory and send the entire document back whenever there's a match for a query on searchable properties.

+## Search

 Create a file at `blog/2021-02-28-greetings.md`: